jp-ag/wss-ctf/README.md

 Each challenge directory must contain:
 1. `Dockerfile` - Instructions to build the challenge container
-2. `challenge.json` - Challenge metadata (name, flag, hint, port)
+2. `challenge.json` - Challenge metadata (name, flag, hints, port, etc.)
 3. Challenge application that runs on port 80 inside the container

 ## Notes

-- Challenges run sequentially - you must complete or quit current challenge to proceed
+- Challenges can be run in any order through the interactive menu
 - Each challenge container is mapped from internal port 80 to the specified host port
-- Containers and images are automatically cleaned up after completion
+- Containers are automatically cleaned up when returning to menu or completing challenges
+- Use `--debug` flag to see detailed Docker operations for troubleshooting